Akianonymus/parallel-bash/README.md

     -h | --help => Show this help.

-To use in scripts, there are two ways:

-<strong>Call it as a command</strong>

 Put parallel-bash.bash in an executable path.

 e.g: `mv parallel-bash.bash /usr/bin/`

-<strong>Call it as a function</strong>

-Copy parallel-bash function from `parallel-bash.function.bash` file and copy in your script or just source the file.

-The difference between the contents of `parallel-bash.bash` and `parallel-bash.function.bash` is that the latter doesn't do the trap cleanups and doesn't do checks for bash version.

-`parallel-bash.function.bash` also just contains everything in a single function.

-If it is used as a function, then traps and cleanup should be handled in the main script.

-See `_cleanup` function in `parallel-bash.bash` for more info.

 ## Reporting Issues